On Rigidity of Generalized Conformal Structures: Sub-rigidity of lightlike metrics, Proof of Theorem

 Let $(\mathcal{V},g)$ be a lightlike $n$-dimensional manifold.
 Since we are dealing with questions local in nature, so we can assume $\mathcal{V}$ is a small chart domain, say $\mathcal{V} = M \times I$ where $I$ is an interval.
 The factor $I$ corresponds to the characteristic foliation tangent to the kernel of $g$.
+In an adapted coordinate system $(x,t)=(x^1,x^2,...,x^{n-1},t)$ ($t$ corresponds to $I$), the lightlike metric takes the form